GraeA85/Graevehart/README.md

 Lighthouse in Google Dev Tools was used to check performance, accessibility, best practices and search engine optimisation.

-The Graevehart Digital Art shop webpage scored high results throughout the webiste.
-The only issue was with the performance,
+The Graevehart Digital Art shop webpage scored high results throughout the website for accessibility, best practices and search engine optimisation.
+The only issue was with the performance, all image files were compressed to load quicker, however due to the quality of the files and art being the main product on the page, I did not want to suffer quality issues.
+Therefore performance score is quite low on the pages containing large amount of image files.
+The loading speed does not suffer too much from this however.

 ### **Manual Testing**

 To fully test my website, I used Google Chrome Developer Tools to ensure that the pages were responsive enough on all available screen sizes.
-Testing was performed on a variety of browsers (Chrome, Microsoft Edge, and Firefox) and devices (Gigabyte gaming laptop, iPhone SE, Android one+ 9 mobile, Fair Phone).
+Testing was performed on a variety of browsers (Microsoft Edge and Firefox) and devices (Microsoft Surface, Nothing Phone 1 and OnePlus Phone).

 <br/>